The conflict that won’t go away complicates Moroccan relations

 Morocco’s readmission to the African Union in January 2017 was widely welcomed, ending a boycott called by the late King Hassan II in 1984 after the Sahrawi Arab Democratic Republic (SADR) was admitted as a full member of the then Organisation of African Unity.
-Morocco sees its future security and prosperity in an energetic drive to build business, political and cultural relations across Africa (AE 343/20) and King Mohammed VI received a standing ovation when he addressed the 2017 African Union summit.
-Other initiatives have followed, including an application to join the Economic Community of West African States (AE 359/1).
+Morocco sees its future security and prosperity in an energetic drive to build business, political and cultural relations across Africa and King Mohammed VI received a standing ovation when he addressed the 2017 African Union summit.

 Register for access to our free content

 An account also allows you to view selected free articles, set up news alerts,